Edmund Ludlow: Opposition to the Restoration

 The Wallingford House party, a strong faction in the army, "who had thus possessed themselves of the supreme power, were every day pressed from all parts, and especially from the city of London, to restore the Long Parliament, as the only means to satisfy the people, and to establish an equal and just government amongst us in the way of a Commonwealth...they were compelled at last to admit the debate of the restitution of the Long Parliament amongst other propositions that were under their consideration.
 They also restored some officers to their commands who had suffered for their affection to the Parliament..."
 Edmund Ludlow, was still loyal to Henry Vane the Younger and other Long Parliament leaders.

 In July 1659, Edmond Ludlow was appointed commander-in-chief by the restored Rump Parliament of all forces in Ireland; and made Lieutenant-General of the Horse.
-Upon Ludlow's departure from parliament, he pleaded with Sir Arthur Haslerig, Henry Vane the Younger, Mr. Henry Nevil, Mr. Scot, and Major Saloway to not put any unnecessary hardships upon those in the army.
+Upon Ludlow's departure from parliament, he pleaded with Sir Arthur Haslerig, Henry Vane the Younger, Mr. Henry Nevil, Mr. Scot, and Major Saloway not to put any unnecessary hardships upon those in the army.

 In August 1659, King's party addressed themselves to Col. Lambert through his wife, endeavouring to persuade her to solicit her husband to be the instrument of the King's return, with large land offers of whatsoever terms he would demand.
 "She acquainted the colonel with their propositions; but he having resolved to play another part, discovered the whole intrigue to Henry Vane the Younger, who having communicated it to Sir.
 Arthur Haslerig, and knowing there had been some differences between the colonel and Sir.
-Arthur, he persuaded them to renew their former friendship, with promises on each part to unit their endeavors in the service of Parliament".
+Arthur, he persuaded them to renew their former friendship, with promises on each part to unit their endeavours in the service of Parliament".
 Ludlow and Lambert were more or less aligned and of the same party.
 Similar offers were apparently made to Col. Monk by the King's party at about this time.